Information on this page is specific to District Court e-filing

 -

 Submit a completed registration form to the District Court Administrative Offices, by mail (PO Box 9806, Vancouver, WA 98666-8806) or email (district.efile@clark.wa.gov).
-A username and password will typically be issued within four to five weeks.
+A username and password will typically be issued within one to two weeks.

 -